Mbelenga/django-lab/README.md

 Welcome to **Django Lab** – a personal space where I learn, experiment, and build with the Django web framework.

 This repository contains a collection of small projects, code snippets, and practical exercises that help me deepen my understanding of Django.
-From simple apps to more advanced features, this is my sandbox for growth.
+From simple apps to more advanced features, this is my area for growth.

 ---